pyrddlgym-project/pyRDDLGym/docs/jax.rst

 It is possible to control these rules by subclassing ``FuzzyLogic``, or by passing custom objects to its ``tnorm``, ``complement`` or other constructor arguments.

+Since version 2.0, JaxPlan provides an option to run `parameter-exploring policy gradients (PGPE) <https://link.springer.com/chapter/10.1007/978-3-319-09903-3_13>`_ alongside the original planner as a failsafe, replacing the planner parameters in case the model relaxations are poor and JaxPlan cannot make progress.

 Manual Gradient Calculation
 -------------------